Customer Review Volume Benchmarks: How Many Is Enough?

 What Is User-Generated Content (UGC) in Ecommerce?

 UGC in ecommerce is any photo, video, review, or post about a product made by a customer rather than the brand.
-Definitions, types, why it works, how to measure it.
+What counts as UGC, why it converts, how it gets collected and cleared, what the law actually requires, and how to measure it without fooling yourself.

 - Strategy